Urge U.S. schools educate on sexual misconduct, bullying & violence to combat epidemic.

 There is evidence that providing education on these topics within schools reduces the numbers in statistics.
 In Nairobi, Kenya, consent and self-defense classes have been taught to students in schools; in these classes, girls are taught how to defend themselves and how to say no, while boys are taught to stand up for women, intervene when they see a problem, among many other things as well.
 Before the classes were being taught, boys said it was justifiable to rape a girl who wears mini skirts, are taken on expensive dates, are out alone at night, etcetera; however in only six classes their thoughts towards the issue changed, that behavior significantly shifted.
 The success seen since teaching these classes is truly remarkable.
 The numbers of rape and violence in Nairobi have shifted lower dramatically.
 In areas where these classes are taught, rape has reduced by 50%, and 74% of the time boys successfully intervened when witnessing an assault.
 These classes are hosted by 'No Means No Worldwide' and the will soon be taught in every high school in Nairobi, Kenya.
 You can read more about No Means No Worldwide here: https://www.nomeansnoworldwide.org/about/

 If we can establish and bring courses and programs like that into our schools here in the United States, the numbers we see in our statistics of sexual harassment, sexual assault, violence and bullying will likely shift downward drastically.
 Society must step up; we owe at least this to future generations, we bear the responsibility in changing the culture that has enabled sexual harassment, sexual assault, violence and bullying to continue on this long.
 It’s on us, we must all work together to reduce these horrific numbers we continually see daily.
-Let's speak up, climb to the mountaintop and shout, “NO MORE!”.
+Let's speak up, and shout, “NO MORE!”.
 Let's see if there is a way to provide education on these topics in schools across our nation.
 I'm not sure if this would be considered, and I realize I may be up for a big battle, but it’s worth it.
 Please join me in letting those in power know if there is a way they can establish something like this, that we want it and believe it's needed as a step to combat this epidemic.
 I am asking you to please sign and share this petition in effort to at least try and make this happen, and raise awareness on these issues.
 Thank you.